 For the most convenient way to learn Korean, mobile apps are the way to go.
-Beginners and advanced learners alike will enjoy learning how Korean works through these 17 mobile apps.
+Beginners and advanced learners alike will enjoy learning how Korean works through these 17 mobile apps and 12 translator apps.
 Here are some of our favorites.

 Rocket Languages: Part app, part Korean course, Rocket Languages teaches users to learn to speak Korean with its audio lessons.
 What I like about this app is that it places high value on literacy, as seen in its good quality Hangul lessons.
 There are also lots of cultural and contextual lessons that help one not just study the language, but also learn about Korea.

 LingoDeer: This flashcards app is one of the best apps to learn Korean.
 Boasting well-rounded, structured lessons, it’s one of the best options for beginners who want to learn the Korean alphabet.
 Grammar rules are also explained thoroughly so there’s no room for guesswork.